-2.3.16.3 Net realized gains/(losses)
+2.3.17.4 Net realized gains/(losses)

-Net realised gains and losses recorded in the Income Statement include gains and losses through disposal of debt instruments measured at fair value through other comprehensive income and financial assets measured at fair value through profit or loss .
+Net realised gains and losses recorded in the Income Statement include gains and losses through disposal of debt instruments measured at fair value through other comprehensive income.
 Gains and losses are calculated as the difference between net sales proceeds and the original or amortized cost and are recorded on occurrence of the sale transaction.

-2.3.16.4 Net fair value gains/(losses)
+2.3.17.5 Net fair value gains/(losses)